 The following questions and answers are intended to address briefly some commonly asked questions regarding the merger and the special meetings.
 These questions and answers may not address all questions that may be important to you as a stockholder.
 To better understand these matters, and for a description of the legal terms governing the merger, you should carefully read this entire joint proxy statement/prospectus, including the annexes, as well as the documents that have been incorporated by reference in this joint proxy statement/prospectus.
 See "Where You Can Find More Information" beginning on page 183.
-All references in this joint proxy statement/prospectus to "Xerox" refer to Xerox Corporation, a New York corporation; all references in this joint proxy statement/prospectus to "Merger Sub" refer to Affiliated Computer Services, Inc., a Delaware corporation; all references in this joint proxy statement/prospectus to "Merger Sub" refer to Boulder Acquisition Corp., a Delaware corporation and a direct wholly-owned subsidiary of Xerox; unless otherwise indicated or as the context requires, all references in this joint proxy statement/prospectus to "we" refer to Xerox and ACS; and all references to the "merger agreement" refer to the Agreement and Plan of Merger, dated September 27, 2009, as amended by Amendment No. 1 to the Agreement and Plan of Merger, dated as of December 13, 2009, among Xerox, Merger Sub and ACS, a copy of which is attached as Annex A to this joint proxy statement/prospectus.
+All references in this joint proxy statement/prospectus to "Xerox" refer to Xerox Corporation, a New York corporation; all references in this joint proxy statement/prospectus to "Merger Sub" refer to Boulder Acquisition Corp., a Delaware corporation and a direct wholly-owned subsidiary of Xerox; unless otherwise indicated or as the context requires, all references in this joint proxy statement/prospectus to "we" refer to Xerox and ACS; and all references to the "merger agreement" refer to the Agreement and Plan of Merger, dated September 27, 2009, as amended by Amendment No. 1 to the Agreement and Plan of Merger, dated as of December 13, 2009, among Xerox, Merger Sub and ACS, a copy of which is attached as Annex A to this joint proxy statement/prospectus.